About UH Hilo Upward Bound

 Q12: How do I apply?

-Please ensure that you qualify by filling out the Upward Bound Pre-Application, and returning it to our office as soon as possible.
+Please ensure that you qualify by filling out the Upward Bound Application (see your school counselors), and returning it to our office as soon as possible.